charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Performer

-We ran into issues implementing the Performer as a replacement for the attention in GPT2, and are still working on fixing the issues.
-Specifically for our implementation, we use FAVOR+ to map Q and K to a different space using random projections.
-However, we face a few issues with NaN and infinity values, possibly because of overflow/underflow.
-There were also issues with division by zero, so we explored various epsilon values.
-With all of these additions, we do get some sort of output, albeit not the best.
+In the Performer implementation, we replace the original attention layer in GPT2 with a Performer attention that uses FAVOR+ to map Q and K to a different space using random projections.
+We faced issues with NaN and infinity values previously, possibly because of overflow/underflow, as well as with division by 0.
+We were able to resolve many of these by normalizing the data `x_norm = x / math.sqrt(self.head_dim)` or the query/key projections.
+With these changes, we saw the KL divergence steadily decrease from 3.1287 to 2.2994 over 50 epochs.
+However, the new results still yielded outputs that were not very coherent, though the performance was significantly improved over past results.

 In the future, we intend to extend both these approaches to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
 We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

 **Key Observations**

 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
-- However, many of the outputs for both Native Sparse Attention and the Performer are not coherent, with outputs that are gibberish.
+- However, many of the outputs for both Native Sparse Attention and the Performer are not coherent or clearly lacking compared to GPT2.
 - We did not measure or improve memory usage—the code as written does not yet aim for sub-quadratic complexity or large-scale efficiency gains.

 ### Test case results